 Tour de Gem, The Dayton Cycling Classic

-- A well supported, enjoyable ride attracting cyclists of all ages and abilities from throughout the Region
+- The goal of the Tour is to provide a well supported, enjoyable ride attracting cyclists of all ages and abilities from throughout the Region

 More about the Tour de Gem from Walt Hibner

 - The Start/Finish be at 237 E. Monument St. in front of the RiverScape Pavilion in downtown Dayton.
 The routes will take riders through many local communities spotlighting a wide variety of local area Gems

 On the day of the ride, you will be give a paper map.
 You will also have access to a GPS route file that you can use on your personal device.
 Course marshalls will be present throughout the course.

 You can find the route maps under "Event Information" or by following this link.

 Family Fun Rides - 1-26 miles along riverfront bike paths; sponsored by Five Rivers MetroPark